3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 About Ron Brown and the Non-Electric Lighting Series

 I have been working with Ron for a long time.
 We first became acquainted when he introduced his Lanterns, Lamps & Candles CD (still available from his website).
 Later, recognizing that books on CD were not as popular as eBooks, Ron converted all of his material to both print and eBook format.
-This became his Non-Electric Lighting Series, currently being sold on Amazon.
+This became his Non-Electric Lighting Series.

 And the part about matches?
 According to Ron, “Matches” was left on the cutting room floor along with “Lighters” (which I will be sharing with you down the road).